 An ESTABLISHED PLACE OF BUSINESS (a dealer's licensed location) means a permanent, enclosed commercial building located within this state easily accessible and open to the public at all reasonable times and at which the business of a vehicle dealer may be lawfully carried on in accordance with all applicable building codes, zoning and other land use regulatory ordinances.
+Business hours must be posted.
+Cannot do by appointment only.

-A SUPPLEMENTAL LOT license is required for each lot used by a new motor vehicle dealer for the sale of used vehicles, where the lot is not immediately adjacent to the main
+A SUPPLEMENTAL LOT license is required for each lot used by a new motor vehicle dealer for the sale of used vehicles, where the lot is not immediately adjacent to the main lot.
+The activity at the supplemental lot will be restricted to the display or sale of used